adarshmarvel22/LinkPad-V/README.md

 ## Technical Terms

-* Django: A Python web framework
+* Django: A Python web framework for backend
+* ReactJS: A javascript framework for frontend
 * NLP: Natural language processing
 * Bi-directional RNN: A type of recurrent neural network that can process data in both directions
 * Accuracy: A measure of how often a model correctly predicts the outcome of a given input